OWASP/ASVS/5.0/en/0x15-V7-Error-Logging.md

 Logging events which are security relevant is an important mechanism for being able to investigate suspicious activity within the application.

 This section will briefly discuss the types of events to log but deliberately does not go into too much detail.
-It will be necessary to refer to external detailed guidance such as the OWASP Logging Cheat Sheet for specific implementation details.
+It will be necessary to refer to external detailed guidance such as the OWASP Logging Cheat Sheet and the OWASP Application Logging Vocabulary Cheat Sheet for specific implementation details.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |